hokashun/docsify/docs/README.md

 ## RoCS

-> A magical documentation site generator.
+> Where precision fuses with robotic mastery.

 ## What it is